Welcome to today's edition of the Rush 24-7 podcast.

 This is a montage of his reply to that caller.

-The Navy itself has said that every single one of the medals that I was awarded I deserved, and they were appropriately awarded to me.
+The Navy itself has said that every single one of the medals that I was awarded, I deserved, and they were appropriately awarded to me.

-And I'm proud of what I accomplished there personally as a warrior on behalf of my country, and it is a shameful tactic that Republicans see fit to attack the personal record of those who serve our country.
+And it is a shameful tactic that Republicans see fit to attack the personal record of those who serve our country.

-There are soldiers on my boat, sailors on my boat, every one of my crew has certified that what happened happened, uh, and it was thoroughly vetted.
+Every one of my crew has certified that what happened happened, and it was thoroughly vetted.

 So enough of this Republican smear tactic.

-And lied through his teeth about it.
+I lied through his teeth about it.

-He's he's got so much resentment over the fact that this carefully laid image and plan got blown up in his 2004 presidential race.
+He's got so much resentment over the fact that this carefully laid image and plan got blown up in his 2004 presidential race.

 Here's Mary in Sunset Hills, Missouri.